Ilagan: Economy

-The transformation of Ilagan into a fast growing city in Cagayan Valley became evident upon the assumption in office of then Mayor Josemarie L. Diaz, the re-structuring of the economic landscape of the city and the eventual transformation of its business climate into a business friendly environment successfully lured multi-national companies in investing their capitals into its market.
-Economic boom began to ingulf Ilagan with the entry of eight banks and financial institutions in just a number of months.
+The transformation of Ilagan into a fast-growing city in Cagayan Valley became evident upon the assumption into office of then Mayor Josemarie L. Diaz, the re-structuring of the economic landscape of the city and the eventual transformation of its business climate into a business-friendly environment successfully lured multi-national companies in investing their capitals into its market.
+The economic boom began to engulf Ilagan with the entry of eight banks and financial institutions in just several months.